lee-kode/training_notes/PSM-1_Notes.md

 * Refinement is a continuous activity not limited to a certain time during the Sprint.
 * The Scrum Master only facilitates the meetings as requested or required; not by default.

+## Definition of Done
+* Which event is the most appropriate for discussing or updating the definition of "Done"?
+During Sprint Retrospective.
+* The Development Team owns the DoD (Definition of Done).
+*

 ## Random Topics
 * The Development Team owns the Sprint Backlog and the Product Owner owns the Product Backlog.